iks023/Alfa-Mood_Mobile/README.md

   • Press e to send a link to your phone with email.
   • Press s to sign in and enable more options.

+4)open Simulator

-  For example: click"a" (if you have  Android emulator.)
+5)For example: click"a" (if you have  Android emulator.)